 It is estimated that 4–10% of patients admitted to acute hospitals in the UK will suffer from a pressure sore while in hospital.
 It is estimated that up to 20% of residents in nursing and residential homes may be affected.
 High incidence of pressure ulcers is widely regarded as an indicator of poor quality care provision whether this be in a hospital or care home setting.
 In addition, district nurses and GPs should not delay in referring a patient to hospital for a pressure sore that is not getting better.
-New guidance is to be rolled out nationally from April 2019 to make Trusts more consistent in dealing with how pressure ulcers are defined and harm reported.
+New guidance was rolled out nationally from April 2019 to make Trusts more consistent in dealing with how pressure ulcers are defined and harm reported.

 Here is more information about pressure sores and examples of just a few past pressure sore compensation claims.